Cyb3RGER/cornkidz64_apworld/docs/setup_en.md

 ## Joining a MultiWorld Game

-After the games launch screen an Archipelago UI in the top left corner should appear.
-Enter the servers hostname and post and your slot name and password, then hit ``Connect``.
+After the game's launch screen, an Archipelago UI will appear in the top left corner.
+To connect, enter the following:

+1. Server's host address and port in the usual format (e.g., ``archipelago.gg:38281``)
+2. Your slot name
+3. Password (optional)

+Then, click ``Connect``.

 ## Hosting a MultiWorld game